armbian/documentation/docs/Quick_facts.md

 ### Simple

-BASH shell, standard Debian/Ubuntu utilities.
+BASH or ZSH shell, standard Debian/Ubuntu utilities.
 Common and specific features can be with minimalistic menu-driven utility.
 Login is possible via serial, HDMI/VGA or SSH.

 ### Light